xiaoge26/tp/docs/team/vishnuvk47.md

 ### DG contributions

-Templated the layout, wrote documentation for functionalities of the program for the DG.[#73](https://github.com/AY2223S2-CS2113-T13-3/tp/pull/73)
+Templated the layout, wrote documentation for functionalities, implementation of the program for the DG.[#73](https://github.com/AY2223S2-CS2113-T13-3/tp/pull/73)

 ### Team-based tasks

 * Set up the GitHub team org/repo
-* Updated user/developer docs that are not specific to a feature e.g. documenting the target user profile
+* Updated user/developer docs that are not specific to a feature e.g. documenting the target user profile, user stories, product scope, and value proposition
 * Handled a significant number of issues that were reported in the PE-D.[#109](https://github.com/AY2223S2-CS2113-T13-3/tp/pull/109)
 * refactored the floats into Big Decimal to resolve overflow and precision issues.[#155](https://github.com/AY2223S2-CS2113-T13-3/tp/pull/155)